Metassassin/metassassin.github.io/_posts/2024-09-20-pctf-giraffenotes.md

   {% endhighlight %}
 {% enddetails %}

+Later in the code, we can see that if the variable is 'allowed' has the value of 'True,' then the lovely giraffe notes will be returned with the flag.

 3.)
 HTTP_X_FORWARDED_FOR is referencing the HTTP header which defines an IP address or servername that a request is being forwarded on behalf of, and the actual HTTP header for the request appears as `X-Forwarded-For: [IP]`.
 In this particular instance, the only option to make the variable 'allowed' a true value is localhost, or 127.0.0.1.

 4.)
 In Caido, I started by intercepting requests and visiting the challenge URL to capture the request so I can edit the headers.